On Books, Reading, & Fandom

 So which humans did the Fair Folk enlist to carry on the good work?

-The ones that were most likely to be messed with by the Tradition in the first place, of course.
+Why, the ones that were most likely to be messed with by the Tradition in the first place, of course.

 And, as well, the ones who were least likely to be able to carry out the path the Tradition is trying to push them into.